Public Transport and Getting Around Tokyo

 Using public transport in a foreign country can be daunting, however for foreign visitors in Japan, it has been made as easy as possible.
 Signs are written in both Japanese and English, and announcements at transport hubs are also given in both languages.
 In addition, whilst on the train the next station is often also displayed on electronic boards in the carriages in both languages.
 Carriages are often marked on station platforms and clear signage indicates what is and isn’t allowed within the carriage in regards to smoking, use of telephone’s, eating and accessibility.

 When using the train, each train line can be easily identified on the route map as they are all marked in a different colour.
 To help guide you to the relevant departure platform at the station, coloured lines that correspond with the coloured route map lines are often painted on the station floor.
 Simply follow the coloured line that corresponds to your route to find the correct departure platform.
-Please also note that standing on escalators in Japan is on the left and walking is on the right.
+Please also note that standing on escalators in Tokyo is on the left and walking is on the right.

 Often, trains have some carriages dedicated to reserved seats ('shitei-seki'), whilst others are dedicated to unreserved seats ('jiyu-seki').
 This is the case for Shinkansen trains.